Skank (band): Biography

-Skank

 After playing for some time in steakhouses, bars and clubhouses, the band spent US$10,000 in their first album, Skank, released as an independent CD in late 1992 with 3,000 copies, fully paid by the band members themselves.
 In 45 days, 1,200 were sold, and Sony Music signed the band as the first Brazilian act in its Chaos label.
 Skank was re-released in April 1993.
 The singles "O Homem Que Sabia Demais", "Tanto" (version of Bob Dylan's "I Want You") and "In(Dig)Nação" took the group on a 120 concerts tour around Brazil, and the album sold 250 thousand copies.

-Calango

 Calango (1994) was the first record produced by Dudu Marote. "É Proibido Fumar", "Te Ver", "Pacato Cidadão", "Esmola" and "Jackie Tequila" were hits, and Calango sold around 1,200,000 copies.

-O Samba Poconé

 O Samba Poconé was released in 1996.
 The album had three big hits, "Tão Seu", "É Uma Partida de Futebol", included by FIFA in the official soundtrack for the 1998 FIFA World Cup, and "Garota Nacional", which topped the Spanish charts for three months (under the Spanish title "Chica Nacional"), was the only Portuguese language song in the Sony Music compilation Soundtrack for a Century, released in 1997 to celebrate the company's centennial, and took the group on tour in Argentina, Chile, United States, France, Germany, Italy, Switzerland and Portugal.
 Although "Garota Nacional" literally translates to "national girl", the song is not about the women of Brazil: it celebrates the "girls of Bar Nacional", a bar and nightclub in Belo Horizonte famous in the early 1990s for the beauty of its female patrons.
 Manu Chao featured in "Sem Terra", "Los Pretos" e "Zé Trindade".
 "O Samba Poconé" sold 1,800,000 cópias - 800,000 of those in two months.

-Siderado

 Siderado, produced by John Shaw (UB40) and Paul Ralphes, begins the band's movement towards a more rock and roll sound.
 The Clube da Esquina-influenced "Resposta" (re-recorded in 1999 by Milton Nascimento and Lô Borges, the latter the song's co-author with Samuel Rosa and Nando Reis), "Mandrake e Os Cubanos" and "Saideira" were hits.
 Released in 1998, Siderado sold 750 thousand copies.
 Daúde and Uakti participated as guest artists.

 In 1999 Skank recorded a Spanish language version for "Wrapped Around Your Finger" in a tribute album for The Police entitled Outlandos d'America.

-Maquinarama

 With Maquinarama, the band begins in earnest its move away from the ska and reggae sound towards a more rock oriented one influence by The Beatles, Clube da Esquina, Britpop and contemporary alternative rock.
 Maquinarama, produced by Chico Neves and Tom Capone and released in July 2000, sold 275 thousand copies.
 Some of the hit singles were "Três Lados", "Balada do Amor Inabalável" and "Canção Noturna".
 The original cover shows a Cadillac with graffiti by Californian artist Kenny Scharf.
 The international version has a different cover.